PS901-7-AU-CO: Fundamentals Of Neuroscience And Neuropsychology

 e) Critical evaluation of significant findings in neuroscience

-(L3).
+(L2).
+Introduction to Neuroanatomy (part 2) and The "How to" class on Journal Clubs.
+Anatomy and functional significance of the forebrain, midbrain and hindbrain.
 Journal club - Discussion and analysis of a neuropsychological journal article (including preparation for coursework 1).

-(L4).
+(L5).
 The cellular foundations of the nerve function

 Learning and Teaching Methods